ashishjullia/terraform-w-rollback-single-workflow/README.md

 ### Terraform with Rollback Mechanism using GitHub Actions (Generic Solution)
 > **Note**: I tested this on **AWS** only as of  now.

-By deault there is no such rollback option or mechanism available in terraform (atm of writing this).
+By default there is no such rollback option or mechanism available in terraform (atm of writing this).

 So, in order to adapt terraform to my usual tasks I never found myself comfortable in using it in production but not anymore, I decided to leverage the functionality of GitHub Actions along with S3 bucket, DynamoDB Table and GitHub Releases.